LeeMorinUCF/Credit_COVID19_Canada/README.md

 ### Data Manipulation

-The csv files in the Data folder were generated on the EDITH 2.0 cluster housed at the Bank of Canada.
+The csv files in the Data folder were generated on the
+EDITH 2.0 High Performance cluster housed at the Bank of Canada.
-It is a cluster of X CPUs with Y characteristics.
+It is a cluster of
+Nvidia Tesla K80 GPU Accelerators, each with 12 GB of GDDR5 on-board memory, running
+2496 processor cores,
+with base core clock speed of 560 MHz boost clocks from 562 MHz to 875 MHz, and with a memory clock speed of 2.5 GHz on
+48 pieces of 256M × 16 GDDR5 SDRAM,
+producing a memory bandwidth of 240GB/s per GPU.

+For the queries that generated the datasets,
+36 CPUs with 240 GB of memory were sufficient to create the datasets within at most 24 hours each.

 ### Statistical Analysis